alexmolas/alexmolas.github.io/_posts/2023-02-16-error-of-the-error.md

 # tldr

 In this post, I go down the rabbit hole of computing the uncertainty of the uncertainty.
-This is because measuring the uncertainty of a measure is a statistical process it makes sense to ask about its uncertainty.
-Therefore, I've computed the uncertainty of the uncertainty, which allowed me to write something like
+Since measuring the uncertainty of a measure is a statistical process it makes sense to ask about its uncertainty.
+Here I show how to compute the uncertainty of the uncertainty, which allows to write soemthing like

 $$
 \mu = \hat\mu \pm u_\hat\mu \pm u_{u_{\hat\mu}} \pm ...